Today's featured party is from crafty mama Shara, who threw a Little Monsters theme party…

 Amy served blue Hawaiian Punch and Kool-Aid pink lemonade in monster cups (decorated with googly eyes from JoAnn’s).

 The faces on the marshmallow monster pops crack me up!

 Each food was labeled with a personalized buffet card, like these mini monster cheesecakes.

 Personalized water bottles were on-hand for thirsty little monsters!

-At the end of the party, each guest went home with a whole lot of swag: favor buckets filled with goodies, plus custom cookies from Sugar Coated Cookies that were labeled with printable favor circles.
+At the end of the party, each guest went home with a whole lot of swag: favor buckets filled with goodies and custom cookies tied with favor tags.

 The favor buckets (purchased at Michael’s) were filled with little monster plush dolls, monster stickers, monster tattoos, Pixie sticks, monster rubber duckies, Nerds, bead necklaces, cookies, and monster mouths (made from a printable from JW Illustrations).
 Then, Amy tied a favor tag to each bucket with coordinating orange, aqua and pink ribbon.

 SO FUN!
 Thank you so much for sharing, Amy!
 Happy birthday to Shaylee!